LudovicEspeel/course-object-oriented-programming-with-cpp/docs/d-object-oriented-programming/04-composition/README.md

 Because inheritance is one of the main pillars of object oriented design, it is often over-estimated and over-used.
 When used wrongly, it can result in awkward and overly-complicated designs.
 A good practice is to look at composition first when creating new classes as it is **simpler and more flexible**.

-## Association, Composition and Aggregation
+## Association, composition and aggregation

 The simplest way to use a class is by creating objects from it and using those objects.
 In other words **an object of one class may use services/methods provided by an object of another class**.
 This kind of relationship is termed as an **association**.